Tystø

 "I am made from demolition glass units"

-Tystø is made from reclaimed glass units, which in their first life cycle have been used as facade windows.
-The windows are carefully taken out and disassembled in demolitions and renovations.
-The glass units are obsolete for exterior windows and thus discarded by the industry.
-However, they may live a long second life as indoor partitions, where they replace the conventional, heavily polluting virgin glass.
-Granulating and recycling the units would require furnaces running constantly with temperatures upwards 1600°C, leading to high emissions.
-With Tystø we embrace the glass units.
+Tystø is made from reclaimed glass units that were previously used as façade windows or partition glass in their first lifecycle.
+These windows are carefully removed and disassembled during demolitions and renovations.
+The glass units have become redundant as either exterior windows or interior partitions, and are therefore discarded by the industry.
+In the Tystø partition wall, the glass is given a new life as indoor partitions, thereby replacing the conventional, heavily polluting virgin glass.
+Granulating and recycling the glass units would require furnaces running constantly with temperatures above 1600°C, resulting in significant emissions.
+Tystø utilises the existing dimensions of the glass units and designs the finished product with respect for their original form.

 1 Demolition